 There are three types of materials used in the construction of the body.
 They can be made from:

-Graphite – Graphite isn’t going to be very strong in terms of construction, but they will be more affordable and they are going to be lightweight.
+Graphite – Graphite isn’t going to be very strong in terms of construction, but it will be more affordable and they is going to be lightweight.

 Machined Aluminum – A reel made from a solid block of aluminum is going to be the best because they are more rigid, they hold bearings and gears in alignment, which prolongs the life of your reel.